 Dismantling Racism: a community forum for Southeast Seattle

 In March of 2015 we hosted a Humanities Washington speakers forum event with Eva Abram entitled, “Defeating Racism Today: what does it take?,” which was attended by about 50 people, most of whom expressed interest at the end of the event in further community discussions about racism.
-In response to that call, we have partnered with Southeast Effective Development (SEED) and Marcus Green of South Seattle Emerald to create a monthly series of presentations/discussions on racism.
+In response to that call, we partnered with Southeast Effective Development (SEED) and Marcus Green of South Seattle Emerald to create a monthly series of presentations/discussions on racism.

 Our goal is to share some of the history of racism in the Seattle area – with special focus on Southeast Seattle – and to provide a platform for working to recognize, acknowledge, and dismantle the systemic racism that continues to have profound impact on people’s lives.
 We recognize the need to increase awareness of how racism has shaped the demographics of Seattle, and how racism has touched the personal lives of people within our area, topics which fit within our mission as a historical organization.
 Additionally, as a part of the city with a much higher concentration of people of color, Southeast Seattle is still an area where issues of racism have more impact than in other areas of Seattle, and racism can be discussed at a more personal level than it can in some other areas of Seattle.
 We want to reflect what has been and continues to be important to the people within Rainier Valley and Beacon Hill, while also recognizing the broader issues of racism at the city, state, and national level.